silverton-io/buz-docs/docs/introduction/what-is-buz.md

 - **You need a system that will gracefully evolve as your needs change.**
     - Want to collect data but don't want streaming overhead yet?
 Sink it to a database like Postgresql or MySQL to get started.
     - Migrating cloud providers?
-Simultaneously sink data to both AWS Kinesis and GCP Pub/Sub with Buz.
+Simultaneously sink data to both AWS Kinesis and Google Pub/Sub with Buz.
     - Want development environments that look and feel like production, but with reduced infrastructure overhead?
 Buz.

 - **You want to self-manage a data collection system with as few moving pieces as possible.**